jdelucaa/jdelucaa/README.md

 I love contributing to inner and open source projects and love learning from the community.

 - 🔭 I’m currently working on exciting innovation projects in the healthcare industry
-- 🌱 I’m currently probably learnig something cool
+- 🌱 I’m currently probably learning something cool
-- 👯 I’m looking to collaborate on open-source projects
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: jdelucaa@gmail.com
 - ⚡ Fun fact: my name is a combination of my parents' name: `Joao + Ana = Joana` 🥰